abersager/sc-playlist/README.markdown

 ## Getting started ##

 - Install dependencies: `npm install`
+- In order to run tests from the command line, you also need [PhantomJS](http://phantomjs.org/download.html)
 - Run app: `node app.js`.
 The app is served at `http://localhost:3000`

-- In order to run tests from the command line, you also need [PhantomJS](http://phantomjs.org/download.html)
+The node process serves static JS and CSS files and routes all other paths to index.html.

 ## Tests ##